SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 <a href="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-charles-bridge-2.jpg"><img src="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-charles-bridge-2-thumb.jpg" width="400" height="262" alt="Charles Bridge in Prague in twilight" title="Charles Bridge in Prague in twilight" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 <iframe width="400" height="224" src="https://www.youtube.com/embed/nJgD6gyi0Wk" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
-However, a few minutes of quality time with [Google Lens](https://en.wikipedia.org/wiki/Google_Lens) exhumed a boatload of similar (near-identical) images, complete with explanations of who, what, when, where, and why.
+However, a few minutes of quality time with [Google Lens](https://en.wikipedia.org/wiki/Google_Lens) exhumed a boatload of similar (even near-identical) images, complete with explanations of who, what, when, where, and why.
 It turns out this is a relief sculpture at the base of a statue on the [Charles Bridge](https://en.wikipedia.org/wiki/Charles_Bridge) built in 1357 over the [Vltava River](https://en.wikipedia.org/wiki/Vltava) in Prague, capital of the